Invoice approval workflow for accounts payable teams: a complete guide

 Can someone outside my company approve invoices?

-Does SmartDocto auto-approve documents when an SLA expires?
+Does SmartDocto auto-approve documents when a deadline expires?

-No. When a deadline expires, the request is reassigned and the status moves to ESCALATED.
+No. When a deadline expires, the request is simply flagged as overdue and waits for a person.
 There is also no auto-approval based on AI confidence scores.
 Every approval requires an explicit decision.

 Can I attach approval rules to different document types separately?

 Yes.
 Each processing rule is scoped to a document template plus an AI model, so each document type (purchase invoices, contracts, expense reports) gets its own ruleset.
-Routing, deadlines, and escalation targets can differ per type.
+Routing and deadlines can differ per type.

 A document approval workflow is the bridge between extracted data and a posted accounting entry.
-The right design captures who approved what, on what deadline, and with what reason, without silent shortcuts that undermine the audit trail.
-The pilot is the fastest way to test rules, deadlines, and escalation handoffs against your own invoice mix.
-Found an error in this article?
-Email info@smartdocto.com.
+The right design captures who approved what, on what deadline, and with what reason, so every decision leaves a traceable record.
+The pilot is the fastest way to test rules, deadlines, and overdue tracking against your own invoice mix.

 David Maj, Zakladatel TechOne